Roy-Tapas/FinTechCaseStudy/readme.md

 ## Recommendations

-* If you were to advise the project, what products or services would you suggest they offer?

 Uniswap has lost some ground to it’s competitors such as PancakeSwap because of high gas fee and network congestion resulting slower transaction.
 Many DEXs are coming up on different layer-1 and layer-2 blockchains with lightning speed and a fraction of Uniswap’s gas fee.
 Uniswap is built on Ethereum blockchain.
 Reason of higher gas fee and latency is rooted in Ethereum, which is going to solve in Ethereum-V2 but that will take some time.
 Meanwhile Uniswap should focus on some intermediate solution to improve latency and reduce gas fee.

 This will also solve transaction failure rates.
 Today users need to pay gas fee even if transaction fails.

 Uniswap competition offers add-on features such as staking and farming.
 This is taking away Uniswap users to those innovative DEX platforms.
 Uniswap should focus on how they can add more value to their users to retain user base and stay competitive.

 ## Acknowledgement and resources
 [Uniswap Birthday Blog by Hayden Adams](https://medium.com/uniswap/uniswap-birthday-blog-v0-7a91f3f6a1ba)